preetijuturu/p280s21project3/Manuscript.md

-# A Comparative Analysis of Exposure to Respiratory Hazards and School Performance in Southern California.
+# Exposure to Respiratory Hazards and Educational Performance in the Riverside Unified School District, California: A Geospatial Analysis.

 ## Intro
 This section contains the literature review elements in addition to reasoning behind the research topic selection